 The book ends with the fourth extended vision of the prophet.
-These long chapters detail a highly symbolic presentation of a new temple, new ritual, and a new allocation of land.
+These long chapters detail a highly symbolic presentation of a new Temple, new ritual, and a new allocation of land.
 It would be wrong to give these chapters a literal interpretation, despite all the appearance of concrete details.
 Their function is given in 43:10: “Describe the temple to the house of Israel, and let them measure the pattern; and let them be ashamed of their iniquities.”
 The meaning of the structure is also given near the end of its description: “This is the place of my throne and the place for the soles of my feet, where I will reside among the people of Israel forever” (43:7).
-Ezekiel also lays out the boundaries of the land, with allotments for the twelve tribes (even though ten of them no longer existed).
-Again, the purpose is theological rather than geographical: all Israel will be brought back to the promised land.
-The book ends with the new name of Jerusalem: “The LORD is there” (48:35).
+Ezekiel also lays out the boundaries of the land, with allotments for the 12 tribes (even though 10 of them no longer existed).
+Again, the purpose is theological rather than geographical: all Israel will be brought back to the Promised Land.
+The book ends with the new name of Jerusalem: “The LORD is There” (48:35).